This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

 - Where the complaint has been sent to the incorrect organisation, advise the patient within 2 working days and ask them if they want it to be forwarded on.
 If it is sent on, advise the patient of the full contact details;

 - Provide a written response to the patient as soon as reasonably practicable ensuring that the patient is kept up to date with progress as appropriate.
-Where a response is not possible within 7-14 working days provide an update report to the patient with an estimate of the timescale.
+Where a response is not possible within 7-14 working days provide an update for the patient with an estimate of the revised timescale.
 The final reply will include a full report and a statement advising them of their right to take the matter to the Ombudsman if required.

 Where a complainant becomes aggressive or, despite effective complaint handling, unreasonable in their promotion of the complaint, some or all of the following formal provisions will apply and will be communicated to the patient: